 Lovebirds are often mistaken between their genders because they look so similar!

 Many pet shops assume that a pair of birds are male and female without confirming it with their DNA.

 Get this: A DNA test, known as an Avian DNA Sexing Test, is the only way you can tell a lovebird’s gender with high certainty.
 Guessing only leaves room for error!

-This is particularly seen between two female lovebirds that have been mistaken for a male-female bonded pair for the longest time, only for their owners to find out they aren’t when they fight to the death when they hit sexual maturity.
+This is particularly seen between two female lovebirds mistaken for a male-female bonded pair for the longest time, only for their owners to find out they aren’t when they fight to the death when they hit sexual maturity.

-This is known as being sexually monomorphic, this means male and female birds look the same!
+This is known as being sexually monomorphic, which means male and female birds look the same!

-I really recommend that you get your bird’s DNA tested, either through this kit or other means!
+I recommend you get your bird’s DNA tested through this kit or other means!